Game Without Rules

 Lernet-Holenia puts all this quite pithily, and though he is reflecting on the final collapse of the Roman Empire, the way he tells the story is strikingly similar to the argument of Cicero’s final, impromptu speech about the collapse of the Republic in my novella The Last Day of Marcus Tullius Cicero.
 Decline appears in many ages, but never in disguise.

-I wrote Cicero nine years ago, mostly as a way to tell as story I find interesting and inspiring but also because some broad cultural trends were bothering me.
+I wrote Cicero nine years ago, mostly as a way to tell a story I find interesting and inspiring but also because some broad cultural trends were bothering me.
 A lot has changed since then but the circumstances that somewhat inspired it have only gotten worse.
 I stand by it.

 For more on early Rome’s “sturdy race of peasant warriors,” see the Kenneth Minogue quotation here.
 And I didn’t post about it at the time, but I reviewed Lernet-Holenia’s haunting novella Baron Bagge at Miller’s Book Review last month.
 Check that out here.